 ES Short Volume

-Eversource Energy (ES) operates in the Utilities sector, specifically the Regulated Electric industry, with a market capitalization near $25.67B, listed on NYSE, employing roughly 10,000 people, carrying a beta of 0.75 to the broader market.
-Eversource Energy, a public utility holding company, engages in the energy delivery business.
+Eversource Energy (ES) operates in the Utilities sector, specifically the Regulated Electric industry, with a market capitalization near $27.63B, listed on NYSE, employing roughly 10,000 people, carrying a beta of 0.73 to the broader market.
+Eversource Energy operates as a public utility holding enterprise, with its core operations centered on the provision and delivery of various energy services.
 Led by Joseph R. Nolan Jr., public since 1973-02-21.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.